Sean M. Carroll: Debates, dialogues and discussions

 Carroll has been involved in numerous public debates and discussions with other academics and commentators.
 In 2012, he gathered a number of well-known academics from a variety of backgrounds for a three-day seminar titled "Moving Naturalism Forward".
 The participants were Steven Weinberg, Richard Dawkins, Daniel C. Dennett, Jerry Coyne, Simon DeDeo, Massimo Pigliucci, Janna Levin, Owen Flanagan, Rebecca Goldstein, David Poeppel, Alex Rosenberg, Terrence Deacon and Don Ross with James Ladyman.

 Also in 2012, Carroll teamed up with Michael Shermer to debate with Ian Hutchinson of MIT and author Dinesh D'Souza at Caltech in an event titled "The Great Debate: Has Science Refuted Religion?"

 In 2014, Carroll participated in a highly anticipated debate with philosopher and Christian apologist William Lane Craig as part of the Greer-Heard Forum in New Orleans.
 The topic of debate was "The Existence of God in Light of Contemporary Cosmology".
 In a podcast in 2018, Sam Harris engaged with Carroll.
-They discussed consciousness, the many-worlds view of quantum mechanics, the arrow of time, free will, facts and values, and other topics including moral realism.
+They discussed consciousness, the many-worlds interpretation of quantum mechanics, the arrow of time, free will, facts and values, and other topics including moral realism.